eduardoportilho/Anotherflix/README.md

+# Anotherflix

+A low-budget Netflix clone to play with React & Redux.
+[Check it out](https://eduardoportilho.github.io/Anotherflix/)!

-# A Complete Intro to React
+## A Complete Intro to React

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplater of the project designed to help you get started.